How to create cool PowerPoint tables

 The shapes are aligned and perfectly distributed, but they are not all in their positions.
 In order to move them but still keep the work done so far, you can use the magic “Swap Positions” function;

-Finally, you add the text and align it with the shapes.
+The final step for cool PowerPoint tables is to add the text and align it with the shapes.
 The great thing is that you already know exactly where to place the text box.
 Fill in the text boxes with the same text;

 Then write the text within each of the already-aligned and distributed text boxes.

 Click here to download the MLC PowerPoint custom add-in for free and start boosting your PowerPoint effectiveness!

 If you work with cool PowerPoint tables and you know they have a deadly effect on your communication and your audience, you should be aware of several hacks and easy-to-use techniques that could turn boring tables into effective communications (learn more about how to effectively Presenting Data in PowerPoint on my new guide) .